Tin Cup Chalice: Japan Cup Dirt

 In October 2008, the trainer and co-owner Mike LeCesse was contacted by Japanese racing officials about an all expenses paid trip for Tin Cup Chalice to compete in the Japan Cup Dirt (JPN-G1).
-The race, worth $USD 2.4 million, was scheduled for December 7 at Hanshin Racecourse.
+The race, worth US$2.4 million, was scheduled for December 7 at Hanshin Racecourse.
 The Japan Cup Dirt is run clockwise around the oval (as many English races are run, and as American races once were run before the American Revolutionary War) so Tin Cup Chalice was tested, as required by the Japan Racing Club, to determine his ability to adapt to running in the opposite direction.
 That workout, held November 5, was successful and he was shipped to Japan, arriving after a 24-hour flight from Rochester, New York on November 20, 2008.

-At the Hanshin Racecourse on December 1, 2008 Tin Cup Chalice worked 5 furlongs in 59.10 seconds.
+At the Hanshin Racecourse on December 1, 2008, Tin Cup Chalice worked 5 furlongs in 59.10 seconds.
 While Pedro Rodriguez has been the regular rider for Tin Cup Chalice and was to travel to Japan, he encountered Visa/Passport issues and was not successful in obtaining a permit.
 Accordingly Edgar Prado, already in Japan for the World Super Jockey Series, picked up the mount and worked with the New York-bred in the days prior to the Japan Cup Dirt.
 Tin Cup Chalice took the lead for the first half of the Japan Cup Dirt, but gave way shortly after that.
 He came in 13th out of 16 horses in the Japan Cup Dirt race.
 He went off at odds of 9-to-1 making him the fourth-favored of the 16 entrants.